swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 ```

 Mitigations:
-* Have a very long password for your accounts with SPNs
+* Have a very long password for your accounts with SPNs (> 25 characters)
 * Make sure no users have SPNs

 ### KRB_AS_REP Roasting